- Spring4Netty without Web.XML configuration on Java 8 (JBoss WildFly and Tomcat 8) - part.3:: Worker - Spring MVC without Web.xml usage 1

 ...

 The last WebConfig class modification opens the possibility to continue building front-end application with appropriate resources.
+The final result of WebConfig class according to the front-end project structure (Img.1.) can looks like following example.

 @Configuration